Diversity, Equity, and Inclusion

 The DeepMind Fellowship offers a series of scholarships with the objective of providing more opportunity among underrepresented students in higher education AI programs.

-For 2022 entry, 2 fully-funded master’s scholarships will be available for CDS students from backgrounds underrepresented in AI, including DeepMind mentoring support and a grant for academic conference travel.
-All applicants are reviewed for potential scholarship opportunities.
-Thus, in order to be considered for the DeepMind scholarship, the only step applicants need to take is to simply apply to the program.
+For AY 2022-2023, we offered 2 fully-funded master’s scholarships for CDS students from underrepresented backgrounds in AI, including DeepMind mentoring support and a grant for academic conference travel.

 Visit the MS Financial Aid page for more information.